-A 55-year-old woman was admitted to the hospital complaining of classic heart attack symptoms such as chest pain and a radiating pain from her chest to her jaw.
-She had been having other heart attack symptoms too such as nausea, dizziness and unusual sweating for at least 2 weeks before going to the hospital.
+A 55-year-old woman was admitted to the hospital complaining of classic heart attack symptoms such as chest pain and radiating pain from her chest to her jaw.
+She had been having other heart attack symptoms, too, such as nausea, dizziness, and unusual sweating for at least 2 weeks before going to the hospital.

 The woman told doctors she started taking the menopause supplement right around the time she started having symptoms.

-Ultimately the women recovered and was discharged from the hospital.
+Ultimately the woman recovered and was discharged from the hospital.